cado-security/product-help/docs/cado-host/deploy.md

 2. Use the **Direct Download** method.
 This allows customers to download and run Cado Host independent of running Cado Response.

 ### Using Script Builder
 In order to deploy Cado Host via the Script Builder in the Cado Response platform, follow the instructions below.
-Note that when using the Script Builder, the pre-signed URLs and API keys expire 2 hours after being generated and AWS enforces a limit of 5GB total upload size.
+Note that when using the Script Builder in AWS, the pre-signed URLs and API keys expire 2 hours after being generated and AWS enforces a limit of 5GB total upload size.

 :::caution
 Ensure that the devices on which the scripts will be run have HTTPS access to the AWS S3 endpoint.
 For example: `https://<BUCKET_NAME>.s3.amazonaws.com/`